Preparing a New England Lobster Bake

 Picking the Right Shellfish

 There are many kinds of shellfish and several different types of clams.
-Any shellfish will go great with lobster, but to be as authentic as possible you need to find New England steamer clams.
-Steamer clams are found along the coast of New England, and even stretch into Canada.
+To be as authentic as possible, any shellfish will go great with lobster, but you must find New England steamer clams.
+Steamer clams are found along the coast of New England and even stretch into Canada.

-The steamer clam is often confused with the little neck clam which is found in southern New England.
-The steamer clam is larger, has a softer shell, and in my opinion, tastes much better.
+The steamer clam is often confused with the little neck clam found in southern New England.
+The steamer clam is larger, has a softer shell, and tastes much better.
 About 1 pound of clams is recommended for each person.

 Choosing Side Dishes

 Clam Bakes and Lobster Bakes are most often served with corn on the cob and red bliss potatoes.
-Both can be steamed, boiled or grilled in a similar fashion to the lobster and steamer clams.
+Both can be steamed, boiled or grilled, similarly to the lobster and steamer clams.

 How to Cook the Lobster

 Clambakes have historically been cooked in holes dug in the sand with hot stones and seaweed.
-While this makes a nice presentation the truth is that our conventional ovens, pots and pans do a much better job.
+While this makes an excellent presentation, the truth is that our conventional ovens, pots, and pans do a much better job.

 The recommended way to cook live lobsters is to steam them.
-You're going to need a large pot, a steamer basket, and some salt.
-It is best to use sea salt, which is salt harvested from the ocean, but regular table salt will work fine.
+You'll need a large pot, a steamer basket, and some salt.
+It is best to use sea salt harvested from the ocean, but regular table salt will work fine.

-Fill the large pot with approximately 1 and ½ inches of water.
-Add 1 tablespoon of salt for every quart of water.
-Bring the water to a boil and then place the lobster and the steamer basket inside the pot.
+Fill the large pot with approximately one and ½ inches of water.
+Add one tablespoon of salt for every quart of water.
+Bring the water to a boil, and then place the lobster and the steamer basket inside the pot.

 How to Cook the Steamer Clams